-- The cardinal utility analysis as well as indifference curve analysis are based on the assumption that consumer is rational in nature as he wants to maximise his satisfaction. - 2) Both the analysis are subjective in nature as these are based on the concept of utility.
+- 1) The cardinal utility analysis as well as indifference curve analysis are based on the assumption that consumer is rational in nature as he wants to maximise his satisfaction. - 2) Both the analysis is subjective in nature as these are based on the concept of utility.
 In cardinal utility analysis, total utility is the summation of all the marginal utilities that the consumer derives from the consumption of various units of the commodity.
 In indifference curve analysis, total utility derived from the consumption of a commodity is based on the marginal utilities that the consumer derives from the consumption of various units of commodity. - In cardinal utility analysis, consumer is in equilibrium when ratio of marginal utilities of two commodities is equal to the ratio of price of two commodities i.e.

-$$MU \text{ of } A / MU \text{ of } B = P_A / P_B$$
+MU of A / MU of B = PA / PB

-In indifference curve analysis, consumer is in equilibrium when marginal rate of substitution of A for B is equal to the ratio of prices of two commodities i.e.
+In indifference curve analysis, consumer is in equilibrium when marginal rate of substitution of A forB is equal to the ratio of prices of two commodities i.e.